Chokoloskee, Florida: Edgar Watson

 Watson returned to the Chatham Bend area and began making syrup from sugar cane.
 According to legend, Watson would "pay" his African-American and Native American help by killing them on payday.
 Soon Watson had several people living at his place, including a man named Dutchy Melvin, who is said to have "killed a policeman and burned a factory or two."
 While Watson and Melvin were in Chokoloskee, a man named Cox and someone identified only as "the Nigger" allegedly killed an old woman, named Hannah Smith, and a man named Walker, at the Watson place.
 When Watson and Melvin returned, Cox and "the Nigger" allegedly killed Melvin as well.
 Hannah Smith's body was later found in the Chatham Bend River by some settlers and given a burial.

 About this time, on October 17, 1910, a major hurricane struck the area.
 Ed Watson went to Fort Myers during the hurricane and tried to bring the sheriff back afterwards to arrest Cox, but the Lee County sheriff would not go out of his jurisdiction past Marco.
 Watson then bought some shells at Ted Smallwood's store and said he was going back to his place to kill Cox.
 When Watson returned to Chokoloskee a few days later a crowd met him at the landing and, after a brief standoff, killed him.
 The sheriff did come down to Chokoloskee after that, and took a number of Chokoloskee residents back to Fort Myers for a court session, but nothing came of it.
 Edgar Watson was buried in Fort Myers cemetery.

 Peter Matthiessen fictionalized the story in his Watson trilogy (Killing Mister Watson, Lost Man's River, Bone by Bone) and retold the "Watson Legend" in Shadow Country.
 Matthiessen inspired the Decemberists to retell the story as "E. Watson" on their EP Long Live the King.

 Florida based swamp rock & blues band MOFRO relates some of the story in a song titled "Ten Thousand Islands" from the album Lochloosa.

 Operation Everglades

 Unfortunately for residents of the island, the National Park Service started enforcing fishing regulations which led to a massive downturn in viable options for the local residents.
 Since many of the fisherman knew the secrets of the countless river passages, they began drug running for Jamaican and Mexican cartels by importing marijuana.
-They dubbed themselves, "Saltwater Cowboys".
-The fisherman would drive out to "motherships" and bring back the cargo to distributors, making thousands of dollars in one night.
-Eventually, the DEA, under "Operation Everglades" blocked off the only entrance into the island and began a massive raid.
+They dubbed themselves, "Saltwater Cowboys". fisherman would drive out to "motherships" and bring back the cargo to distributors, making thousands of dollars in one night.
+Eventually, the DEA, under Operation Everglades blocked off the only entrance into the island and began a massive raid.
 They seized 580,000 pounds of marijuana worth an estimated $252 million and the arrest of almost 80% of the adult male population.